 The insect, Halyomorpha halys, commonly referred to as the brown marmorated stink bug first began being reported/sighted in the U.S. in the early 2000s.
 The small insect originally from East Asia but has since spread to nearly 30 states across the country.
-The brown marmorated stink bug is common throughout New England, as well as New Jersey and Pennsylvania, where reports of the insect first originated.
+The brown marmorated stink bug is common throughout the United States, where reports of the insect first originated.
 The insect continues to migrate across the United States and populate areas in the Midwest.

 Appearance & Identification

 What do brown marmorated stink bugs look like?

 On average, brown marmorated stink bugs measure around one-half inch to an inch long and consists of rich marble colorations, predominantly in hues of brown.
 Unlike other species of stink bugs, marmorated versions of the insect possess white-striped antennae and blunt heads.
 Brown marmorated stink bugs also possess striping at the bottom of the abdomen near the wings and dark banding on the legs closest to the thorax.
 The body of the insect closely resembles what many refer to as the shape of a shield.
 Brown marmorated stink bug nymphs appear red and black in coloration, with patterns along the abdomen differentiating the instars from the adult form of the insect.
 Although invisible to the naked eye, the insect possesses a special gland that emits a foul odor if crushed.